What's the difference between CentOS vs. Red Hat Enterprise Linux? That's what we break down in this blog.

 This information is not published by CentOS.
 It is available through third parties.
 Of course, you can perform these steps manually, also.
 But if you keep all of the packages installed on your systems up to date, you’re going to have all of the available security patches and bug fixes installed on your system anyway.

 With RHEL, it is possible to test out release candidates a few months before the full GA (General Availability) release.
 While running your production systems on a beta release is not a good practice, early testing of your applications on the release candidate in a lab environment can alert you to possible issues sooner.

 CentOS does not make beta releases available but does offer a CR (continuous release) repository that is populated with the packages that will make up the next point release.
 The CR repo is available for a couple of weeks before the GA release.

-The CentOS 7 releases were publicly available about 2-4 weeks after the equivalent RHEL release and ongoing package updates were released very shortly after the RHEL updates; security updates usually only seeing about a 1-day delay.
+The CentOS 7 releases were publicly available about 2–4 weeks after the equivalent RHEL release.
+Ongoing package updates were released very shortly after the RHEL updates.
+Security updates usually only seeing about a 1-day delay.

 With EL 8, the entire CentOS build system had to be reconstructed, adding quite a bit more initial delay.
 CentOS 8.0, for instance, released about 4 months after RHEL 8.0.
 CentOS 8.1, though, was released about 2 months after RHEL 8.1.
 This has increased the delay for package updates a bit.

-Each company and every customer have different requirements around their operating system and the type and level of support they need.
-Outages can occur and have hidden costs too.
-Your reputation could be damaged, you could lose future business, a loss of in-house confidence can make progress grind to a halt, etc.
+Outages can have hidden costs, too: your reputation could be damaged, you could lose future business, a loss of in-house confidence can make progress grind to a halt.